11 User-Friendly Excel Alternatives

 Excel features like pivot table and text to columns are also available in LibreOffice but it lacks extensive formatting.
 It also tends to crash sometimes so it’s fine for personal use but not for a comprehensive business analysis,

 Get LibreOffice here.

-Bime Analytics is a new way of expressing and analysing data in a more presentable display.
+Bime Analytics is a new way of expressing and analyzing data in a more presentable display.
 It’s not quite the formal Excel functionality you find in Bime but when you need to create beautiful data visualizations to share with your organization or partners, this is an excellent tool to use.

 Bime is an innovative data analytics tool that allows you to integrations with third party applications and software enabling data to be imported to one place.
 If you’re looking for a new way of understanding your data, you should consider Bime.
-Still, it’s not the leading alternative for analyzing extensive amounts of data; compared to Excel it’s great at delivering beautiful visualisations but not for conducting a comprehensive financial analysis.
+Still, it’s not the leading alternative for analyzing extensive amounts of data; compared to Excel it’s great at delivering beautiful visualizations but not for conducting a comprehensive financial analysis.

 Look up Bime here.